jenkins-x/jx-docs/content/en/docs/labs/boot/progressive-delivery.md

 So that you remove `stable/nginx-ingress` from your `jx-apps.yml` file and ensure the above apps are added at the top of the file.

+Also for now I'm afraid you will have to remove the `jenkins-x/jxui` chart as its currently not working yet with istio ingress - but we can hopefully get that working soon.

 ### Enable istio based ingress

 To avoid having 2 `LoadBalancer` services for both `istio` and `nginx` (which costs more money) its easier to switch to pure istio for both internal and external load balancing.
 This also results in a smaller footprint.